 - Place the device on the chest.
 The center of it should be on top of the deepest part of your child's pectus excavatum.

-- Push the device onto the chest to form a seal.
+- Press the device onto the chest to form a seal.

-- Remove the hand pump and plug the end of the tubing so your child can move around and the air does not leak out of the device.
+- Remove the hand pump and plug the end of the tubing.
+This way, your child can move around and the air does not leak out of the device.

 - Leave the device on your child's chest for the amount of time recommended by your health care provider.

-- Lift the device off of the chest when the time is up.
+- Lift the device off the chest when the time is up.

-If your child is under 10 years old, you should help him or use the vacuum bell.
+Kids under 10 years old usually need help from a caregiver to use a vacuum bell.
 Most older kids can use the vacuum bell on their own.

 How Long Do Kids Need to Wear the Vacuum Bell?

 At first, the vacuum bell should be worn about 30 minutes, twice a day.
-Over the following 4–6 weeks, you can slowly increase the amount of time your child wears it, up to about 2 hours twice a day (or as recommended by your health care provider).
+Over the following 4–6 weeks, you'll slowly increase the amount of time your child wears it, up to about 2 hours twice a day (or as recommended by your health care provider).